FiQCI/fiqci.github.io/_posts/2024-07-16-Lumi_web_introduction.md

 python example.py
 ```

-If you want to install any additional python package to run your code, you can add `pip install $package_name` to `script.sh`.
+If you want to install any additional python package to run your code, you can add `pip install --user $package_name` to `script.sh`.

 ### Sending the script and check the status